asvd/helios-merge/README.md

 #### Options:

-`--input` : path of the main module to start bundle from (defaults to `./main.js`)
+`--input` path of the main module to start bundle from (defaults to `./main.js`)

-`--output` : path to write the bundled result into.
+`--output` path to write the bundled result into.
 Using the resulted bundled module will equal to using the original library main script provided to the `--input` option)

-`--quiet` : suppress informational messages display
+`--quiet` suppress informational messages display

-`--plain` : create a plain js script suitable to be used without Helios Kernel, implies `--scope=global`
+`--plain` create a plain js script suitable to be used without Helios Kernel, implies `--scope=global`

-`--scope=subdir` (default): bundle only the scripts in the directory and subdirectories.
+`--scope=subdir` (default) bundle only the scripts in the directory and subdirectories.
 All modules outside of the bundling scope will be treated as external dependencies and will be included into the bundled module head using `include()` function of Helios Kernel.

-`--scope=local` : bundle all sources available by a local path, but treat remote dependencies as external
+`--scope=local` bundle all sources available by a local path, but treat remote dependencies as external

-`--scope=global` : bundle all local and remote files (paths starting form `http://...`)
+`--scope=global` bundle all local and remote files (paths starting form `http://...`)

-`--help` or whatever unrecognized : shows help message
+`--help` or whatever unrecognized - shows help message